The Top Employee Benefits Canadian Employers Offer

 Dental care

-Dental care covers employees for their dental expenses and typically provides coverage for basic services like cleaning and fillings, major restorative services like dentures and bridges, and orthodontics, such as braces.
+Dental care covers employees for their dental expenses and typically provides coverage for basic services like cleaning and fillings, major restorative services like dentures and bridges.
+More comprehensive plans may even include cosmetic procedures and orthodontics services such as braces and teeth straightening though providers like Glow Orthodontics Burwood.
 Employers can choose what type of coverage they would like to provide, as well as per year maximums, cleaning frequency limits, and more.
 As with EHC, dental care is one of the most understood employee benefit, and 83% of employers include the coverage.

 It has been shown that oral health is connected to overall health, which means keeping employees teeth healthy is one of the easiest preventative healthcare options to promote.